HaxeFloppa/osbuild/README.md

 You can type whatever you want within the "HELLO, WORLD!" part.
 And no, the string to print doesn't need to be all caps.
 I'm just trying to look cool.

 <h2><i><b>Strings</b></i></h2>
-To define a string, write first the type, in this case "STR", then the value.
+To define a string, write first the type, in this case "STR_DEF", then the value.

     BOOTLOADER_PRINT
     {
-        STR Hello, world!
+        STR_DEF Hello, world!
     }